BXU69/GenCPM/README.md

 - `connectome`: an array indicating the connectivity between M edges and over N subjects.
 The dimension should be `M*M*N`.
 - `behavior`: a vector containing the behavior measure for all subjects.
 - `x`: a data frame containing the non-image variables in the model.
+- `external.connectome`: an external array indicating the connectivity for prediction.
+- `external.x`: an external data frame containing the non-image variables for prediction.
 - `cv`: a character indicating the method of cross-validation.
 The default method is `"leave-one-out"`.
 - `k`: a parameter used to set the number of folds for k-fold cross-validation.
+- `correlation`: the method for finding the correlation between edge and behavior.
+The default is "pearson".
+Alternative approaches are "spearman" and "kendall".
 - `thresh`: the value of the threshold for selecting significantly related edges.
 The default value is `.01`.
 - `edge`: a character indicating the model is fitted with either positive and negative edges respectively or combined edges together.
 The default is `"separate"`.
 - `seed`: the value used to set seed for random sampling in the process of cross-validation.
 The default value is `1220`.